 Now, all of these concepts should also be applied to your support pages.

-Practice Area Pages and Blog Posts
+The Role of Practice Area Pages and Blog Posts in Law Firm SEO

 Practice area pages and blogs fulfill two important roles in the search engine optimization (SEO) strategy.
 First, your potential customers may search for answers to questions before they decide to look for an attorney.
 These will be questions such as “How do I find hidden assets?”
 “How to get 50/50 custody without a lawyer?”
 Questions we know you care nothing about answering.